cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 A proof of knowledge allows a prover to convince a verifier that some statement is true.
 If the prover can generate a proof without interaction with the verifier, the proof is noninteractive.
-If the verifier learns nothing beyond the truthiness of the statement claimed by the prover, the proof is zero-knowledge.
+If the verifier learns nothing other than whether the statement claimed by the prover is true or false, the proof is zero-knowledge.

 This section describes a noninteractive zero-knowledge proof for discrete logarithm equivalence (DLEQ).
 A DLEQ proof demonstrates that two pairs of